 Furthermore, absent any meaningful factual allegations, it fails to state a claim upon which relief may be granted.
-Plaintiff mentions "lost wages" but makes no employment claim, and asserts that some claim he has made to an insurance company was denied.
+Plaintiff states only that he was "denied ... services" that he was "entitled to[.]"
+Doc. #1 at 3.
 This falls far short of even the modest pleading requirements described by Twombly and Iqbal.

 Thus, even if the Court had subject matter jurisdiction over this matter, it would be dismissed for failure to state a claim, and for failure to comply with Rule 8.